dustinpfister/blog_posts/_posts/linux-ps.md

 So the Linux ps command is the basic tool to use when it comes to checking out what is going on with processes.
 There are a number of other options that might be worth checking out one of which would be the [top command](/2021/06/28/linux-top/).

 There are also a number of task manager like applications that can be used to have a graphical front end for must desktop environments, many of which will come with a given desktop environment as such a program is often a standard application of a desktop environment.
-One such optin that I have come to link thus far is [gkrellm](http://gkrellm.srcbox.net/), this allows for me to keep track of cpu usage, memory, disk, and network activity, and do so in a graphical front end which is nice.
+One such option that I have come to link thus far is [gkrellm](http://gkrellm.srcbox.net/), this allows for me to keep track of CPU usage, memory, disk, and network activity, and do so in a graphical front end which is nice.